 The mechanic, Mr. Perelló, refused to repair the private police agent’s car, due to his disgust towards the violence exerted by Spanish Police forces against the population during the Catalan referendum of Self-determination of the 1st October 2017.
 On that date, the Catalan people were called to vote in a Self-determination referendum.
 During the day, many peaceful voters were hit by Spanish Police forces in various polling stations trying to prevent the poll from happening.
 The main consequence of the Spanish police repression was 1066 injured voters, and polling stations (which are typically public primary and secondary schools) totally destroyed due to the violence used by Policía Nacional and Guardia Civil.
 In consequence, the mechanic decided not to accept jobs from the Spanish police forces, following the right of admission prescribed by the Spanish law.
 Furthermore, He has a poster in the entrance where you can read: “The Management reserves the right to refuse admission”.

-A few days after the case was filed, the mechanic, Mr. Perelló, declared in front of the judge.
+A few days after the case was filed, the mechanic, Mr. Perelló, was heard in the trial.
 He only answered questions from his defendant and rejected answering question from the prosecutor and the State Attorney, who represented the Spanish Policewoman.
-The mechanic alleged that the legal rule that regulates industrial activity protects him, because he has the right to say no to a possible client of his workshop.
+The mechanic alleged that the legal rule that regulates industrial activity protects him, because he has the right to deny any potential customer of his business.
 Currently, the sentence is still pending.

 Besides the mechanic’s personal circumstances, the unjustified use of a new “hate crime offence” against those in favour of the independence movement in Catalonia is being used by the Spanish government and unionist parties.
 Unionist parties are denouncing each expression of political divergence as a “hate crime” based on the attempted new use of the concept (originally aimed only to the protection of minorities).
 This generates a serious situation of insecurity in regards of freedom of speech, which hurts directly the rule of law in Spain, and corrupts the criminal law and criminal code through wilful misinterpretations of the Spanish criminal code and the situations analysed therein.